mui/material-ui/CONTRIBUTING.md

 ### How to find docs issues to work on

-If you're interested in contributing to the docs but aren't sure where to start, you can use this search prompt in the GitHub repo to find issues tagged `docs` and `ready to take`:
+If you're interested in contributing to the docs but aren't sure where to start, you can use this search prompt in the GitHub repo to find open issues tagged with both `docs` and `ready to take`:

 `is:issue is:open label:docs label:"ready to take"`